 The refundable Credit for Sick Leave and Family Leave for Certain Self-Employed Individuals is filed via IRS Form 7202

 This tax credit was for businesses only who paid certain wages to employees due to hardship caused by COVID-19.
 As an employer, you may have been entitled to this credit.

-This information may not apply for 2021 Returns if you qualify for the enhanced credit.
 The maximum Child Tax Credit amount is $2,000 per qualifying child.
 Up to $1,400 of the credit can be refundable for each qualifying child as the Additional Child Tax Credit.
 The Additional Child Tax Credit (ACTC) is a refundable credit that you may receive if your Child Tax Credit is greater than the total amount of income taxes you owe, as long as you had an earned income of at least $2,500.
-For 2021 Returns, the ACTC is worth up to $1,400.
-However, the Child Tax Credit was enhanced for 2021 Returns and most taxpayers are eligible for up to $3,600 per dependent as a fully refundable credit.
+For 2022 Returns, the ACTC is worth up to $1,500, up from $1,400 in 2021 and 2020.

 The American Opportunity tax credit (education tax credit) is a partially refundable tax credit.
 This tax credit allows for up to 40 percent of the credit as a tax payment if you qualify to claim this credit for education expenses.
 When you prepare and e-file your taxes, the Taxpert.com tax app will separately calculate the refundable and nonrefundable portion on Form 8863.

 After getting your amounts for applicable credits using the calculators above, see this free and simple TAXstimator below.
-In the Credits portion, input the amounts and it will help accurately calculate your 2021 Return refund or taxes owed in 2022.
+In the Credits portion, input the amounts and it will help accurately calculate your 2022 Return refund or taxes owed.

 Tax Credits Versus Tax Deductions